Chokinski/StickierNotes/README.md

 ![StickierNotes Logo](pinned-svgrepo-com.ico)

-Developed by the 4 headed goat

-Luiz, Om, Zach, and Aidan.
+Developed by CT State students Luiz, Om, Zach, and Aidan.

 StickierNotes is a lightweight note-taking application inspired by Microsoft's Sticky Notes.
 It allows users to create, manage, and organize multiple sticky notes seamlessly on their desktop.